SofiaWongg/SwiftSolarTakehome/README.md

 ## Summary

-A web app that allows us to plot the rate of revisions on chosen Wikipedia pages that relate to the data we have about solar events.
-The plots are initialized with an interval of 21 and a time unit of months, but users can select their interval and unit and re-generate plots.
-When hovering over plots, users can see the date range of a particular value and the event date.
+This web application allows users to visualize the rate of revisions on selected Wikipedia pages during a time interval related to an event in solar history.
+It initially plots data over a 21-month period, but users can customize the interval and time units and regenerate plots accordingly.
+Additional features include hover details on plot points that display specific date ranges.

 ## Run Instructions